TCmanna/OrbsWarning/README.md

 When you fish for orb, it detects the text on the screen title to remind you that you got an orb

-Theoretically not a cheating mod
+Theoretically its a legit mod

 In game gui profile can be switched on and off at any time